lucamug/elm-exercises/README.md

 =====

-A system to create exercises leveraging the [Ellie](https://ellie-app.com/new) platform.
+A system to create Elm exercises leveraging the [Ellie](https://ellie-app.com/new) platform.

+It can be used in several way:

+1. One-off - You can crate a stand alone exercise that is not connected to any series.
+See this Ellie for an example.
+2. To create exercises in the "elm-exercises" series.
+3. To create a new series of exercises

+It supports three possible implementations:

+1. [`exercise`](latest/Exercises#exercise) - This is the simpler version, it only requires a list of tests.
+Most exercises can be built with this.
+2. [`exerciseWithView`](latest/Exercises#exerciseWithView) - This is an intermediate version where you can also create a `view` to be used as `Result` of the exercise.
+3. [`exerciseWithTea`](latest/Exercises#exerciseWithTea) - Useful in the rear case that you need a complete Elm Architecture for your exercise.

+## How to improve an existing exercise

-## Submit a new Exercise
+## How to submit a new Exercise

 To submit a new exercise, you need to